robinspollak/what-is-a-DSL/README.md

 it---just assume that it *is* a DSL.

 ## Describe your DSL
-Open the file `my-dsl.txt`, read the questions there, and edit the file to include your answers to those questions.
+Open the file `my-dsl.md`, read the questions there, and edit the file to include your answers to those questions.
 Back up your answers with any evidence that you can find about your DSL.
 Your answers must be formatted in [markdown].